tawnthanh/NightOwl/README.md

 	The user can create their own posts with various content-types (text, video, and images), reblog other user content to their profile, "like" posts they see, and view their "Likes" and "Posts" list.

 	- #### Create Posts
-		The user will have their own "Profile" page where they can create their own posts.
+		The logged in user will have an opportunity to create their own posts.
+The types of posts they can make will be: text, audio(with embeded source), video (with embedded source), and a photo.

+	- #### Delete Posts
+		The user will be able to delete their own posts.

+	- #### Edit Posts
+		The user will be able to edit their own posts.
+		(Coming soon!)

 	- #### Reblog
 		The user will be able to re-post other people's content.
+		(Coming soon!)

 	- #### Likes
 		User will be able to add a post to their "Likes" list.